input-output-hk/mithril/docs/website/root/manual/operate/run-signer-node.md

 # Listening port (port 3132 is recommended)
 http_port **YOUR_RELAY_LISTENING_PORT**

-# ACL for internal IP of your block producer node
+# ACL for the internal IP of your block producer node
 acl block_producer_internal_ip src **YOUR_BLOCK_PRODUCER_INTERNAL_IP**

 # ACL for aggregator endpoint